 We can decompose our time series into components: Signal – the time series data we can potentially predict noise – the part of the data set that’s unpredictable

 If we can prove that our residuals (signal minus noise) are white noise, we can say our model is great.

 df4 = pd.DataFrame(index=dti, data=np.random.normal(size=periods) * vol) make_plot(df4, "White Noise").show()

 There are multiple types of stationarity.
 Understanding moments is vital to grasping the various types of stationarity.
 The goal of this section isn’t to be exhaustive; it’s to give you a basic intuitive understanding of each type of stationarity.

 So far, we’ve been discussing strong stationarity.
 Strong stationarity means that the random value produced has the same probability distribution across time for any event.

 Weak stationarity, also known as wide-sense stationarity, has a constant mean (moment one) and the correlation and covariance (moment two) are invariant to time.
 The higher-order moments change with time.

-N-th order stationarity means that the process generating the time series has a moment that is invariance to time.
+N-th order stationarity means that the process generating the time series has a moment invariant to time.

-Trend stationarity means that we can remove the trend from an underlying stochastic process creating a stationary process.
+Trend stationarity means removing the trend from an underlying stochastic process, creating a stationary process.

 Most processes in the markets are not stationary.
 One way to create stationary processes, as mentioned above, is to combine multiple stochastic processes that cointegrate.